 Year 10 & 11

 During these years, students will complete challenges and tasks contributing towards an ASDAN qualification (Award Scheme and Accreditation Network).
 Modules include “Healthy and Safe Food” covering diet and food hygiene, “Conflict Resolution” looking at the different kinds of conflicts and what causes them.
 “Personal Wellbeing” which includes mental health and basic first aid, and “Economic Wellbeing” which looks at banking, paid work, tax and debt.
-As well as this, we continue with our program of Sex and Relationships education.
-Students will learn through discussion, practical and written activities, research and visits.

 Simple conversations to keep your child safe from abuse